SauravJalui/SauravJalui/README.md

 ## Nice to see you here!

-### I'm an Aspiring Developer, an InfoSec enthusiast and interested in Game Development.
+### I'm an Upcoming Developer, an InfoSec enthusiast and interested in Game Development.

 - 🔭 I’m currently working on [Python scripts for Ethical Hacking.](https://github.com/SauravJalui/python-and-ethical-hacking)
 - 🌱 I’m currently learning [Data structures and Algorithms in Python.](https://www.udemy.com/course/python-for-data-structures-algorithms-and-interviews/)